 The first collective mindset is, “Life is already fulfilling.”

 There is a common mindset shared between San Francisco’s singles.
 That is, “I don’t need a relationship; I want a relationship.”
 People already feel a great amount of contentment and satisfaction in their lives.
 They aren’t looking to fill a void, they’re looking for someone to complement their already fulfilling lives.
 As one person describes it, “I’m happy being single.
 And I much rather be happy and single, than be in a mediocre relationship.”
 Many other singles share that sediment, which is apparent in San Francisco’s mostly single population, a whopping 58%.

 The second collective mindset is, “There are too many choices.”

-SF’s culture has historically been open-minded, and that envelops into its dating culture too.
+San Francisco’s culture has historically been open-minded, and that envelops its dating culture too.
 If you compare SF to other more traditional cultures, say the American Midwest or many Asian cultures, you’ll find San Franciscans are much more open in regards to religion, ethnicity, marital status, etc. In the 1000s of interviews conducted in Ambiance Matchmaking’s San Francisco office, we began to notice trends.
 For example, the majority do not have a religious preference.
 Their match could be spiritual, agnostic, or even a specific religion as long as they didn’t try to convert them (or raise their children that way).
-They are equally open on ethnicity, the majority saying they are open to “all ethnicities” but giving preference to caucasian, followed by Latin, Asian, Indian, and Middle-Eastern.
+They are equally open on ethnicity, the majority saying they are open to “all ethnicities” but giving preference to Caucasians, followed by Latin, Asian, Indian, and Middle Eastern.
 But what happens when you’re presented with too many choices?
 “Choice overload” happens, leading to inaction.

 The third collective mindset is, “I’m not settling.”